 The model is arbitrary and accidental.
 Realise that, and you will not be troubled any more.

-In this current environment where the concept of disruption pervades the milieu of living – where the major institutions we have looked to for leadership, guidance and stability have all been stripped naked -in Australia- The Church, The banks, the Union movement and the Australian cricket team – where do we turn?
+In this current environment where the concept of disruption pervades the milieu of living – where the major institutions we have looked to for leadership, guidance and stability have all been stripped naked -in Australia- The Church, The banks, the Union movement and even the Australian cricket team – where do we turn?
 These institutions are cultural totems – and they are absent!
 Even our political system is looking decidedly “dysfunctional”!

 How do we make sense of all this in our current world